karun100/NGINX-As-Reverse-Proxy-On-AWS-EC2-For-Application-Nodes-Hosting-Golang-App/README.md

 ```
 sudo systemctl status nginx
 ```
--Nginx server configuration is stored in ‘etc/nginx’ and the main file is nginx.conf.
+- Nginx server configuration is stored in ‘etc/nginx’ and the main file is nginx.conf.
 Also each of the sites that we enable is available in ‘sites-available’.